machasamurai/KeyboardStateObserver/README.md

 ## Usage

-There are two ways to receive the CPKeyboardStateObserver keyboarb event callbacks.
+There are two ways to receive the CPKeyboardStateObserver keyboard event callbacks.

 #### Start the Observer